 Professor Barbara Beatty Joined WBUR's Radio Boston for a Discussion on Universal Preschool

-and historian of early education and childhood, has been an advocate of universal preschool education for more than 40 years.
-She recently called President Obama's call for universal preschool in his State of the Union Address "music to her ears
+Barbara Beatty, professor of education and historian of early education and childhood, has been an advocate of universal preschool education for more than 40 years.
+She recently called President Obama's call for universal preschool in his State of the Union Address "music to her ears."

 "A lot of people within the preschool community think [the common core standards] are developmentally inappropriate—that pushing academics on young children essentially is going to make kindergarten the new first grade," Beatty said.
 "Young children need time for play as well as for emergent literacy."